Nick689/number-to-letter-in-BASIC/README.md

 - Write IF-THEN-ELSE on one line when possible (no ENDIF at the end)
 - Prefer IF-THEN-ELSE to SELECT-CASE

+- List every case with a SELECT CASE instead of using an array (this is extreme optimisation like in English3)

 ## test method:

 ```